open-energy-transition/energy-gis-dashboard/README.md

     ```

 4. **Database Setup:**

+    1. Create the Database (if not already created):
+       Open pgAdmin and connect to your PostgreSQL server.
+       Right-click on 'Databases', then select 'Create' -> 'Database'.
+       Name the database `PyPSAEarthDashboard` and configure any additional settings as needed.
+       Click 'Save' to create the database.

+    2. Restore the Database:
+       A database backup is provided in the form of an SQL file named `PyPSAEarthDashboard.sql` in the `database` folder.
+This file can be used to easily restore the database using pgAdmin, a popular database management tool for PostgreSQL.
+       - Open pgAdmin and connect to your PostgreSQL server.
+       - Right-click on your newly created database (`PyPSAEarthDashboard`) and select 'Restore'.
+       - Navigate to the `database` folder, select the `PyPSAEarthDashboard.sql` file, and proceed with the restore.

+    3. Apply Database Migrations:
-Adjust the `.env` file with your database and Redis connection settings.
+       Adjust the `.env` file with your database and Redis connection settings if necessary.
        ```bash
        python manage.py migrate
-    # A database backup is provided in the form of an SQL file named `PyPSAEarthDashboard.sql`.
-This file can be used to easily restore the database using pgAdmin, a popular database management tool for PostgreSQL.
+       ```

+    4. Create New Migrations (if necessary):
+       If you have made changes to the database models since the last migration, navigate to the application folder and run the following command to apply migrations:
+       ```bash
+       python manage.py makemigrations
+       ```
+       Apply the new migrations:
+       ```bash
+       python manage.py migrate
        ```

 ## Usage